Forests of Germany

-The forests of Germany covers 11.4 million hectares (28.2 million Acres), 32 percent of the total area of the country (as of 2012).
+The forests of Germany cover 11.5 million hectares (28.4 million Acres), 32 percent of the total area of the country (as of 2022).

 In the German forests grow about 90 billion trees with a total wood stock of 3.7 billion cubic meters.

 The definition of the Federal Forest Act (BWaldG) for forest is: "any area planted with forest plants.
 Forest also includes clear-cut or shaded ground areas, forest roads, forest clearance and securing strips, forest meadows and clearings, forest meadows, grass clearing areas, wood storage areas and other areas associated with and serving the forest."